 Serial Number: Enter the eight-digit serial number found on the wireless device.
 When the panel zone stores the serial number, the panel House Code is transmitted to that specific transmitter.
-This transmission is performed by the wireless receiver when Integra Link disconnects.
+This transmission is performed

 All DMP wireless programming is stored in the panel.
 The wireless receiver obtains the necessary programming information from the panel.